MathiasHaudgaard/reflex_behaviour/README.md

 python drive.py <path to model_weights>

+#Example
+python drive.py models/model_50000

 ```

 You also need to run car simulator in unity in test mode.

+## Tips for training and inference
+If you are stuck with a low end computer it's best to run the unity simulator with the lowest resolution.
+This will make it easier for the unity simulator to apply the steering commands in time before the car will be in another position.
+This happens since it's an asynchronous client/server relationship between the unity simulator and the ML model.

+I collected data by driving around the lake track for 5 rounds.
+The model_50000, which you can find in the model folder, oversteers a bit but it stays within the track.

+Feel free to leave an issue if you're having any problems :-)

 ## Credits